 Similar to pregnancy tests in design, urine LH tests work by wicking urine up a test strip to the testing areas.
-One line shows that the test is working correctly, and another line appears shows whether LH is present.
+One line shows that the test is working correctly, and another line shows whether LH is present.
 When the second line is as dark as or darker than the control line, a woman's LH surge has arrived, and she will be ovulating within the next day.
 Having unprotected intercourse during the next 48 hours can maximize her chances of becoming pregnant.

 All of this leads to a question: Which is the best urine LH test to use?
-The most tested and recommended in scientific studies is the Clearblue Easy Ovulation Test (*Est. $21 for 7 tests).
-The urine LH test used in the Medical Journal of Australia study mentioned previously was the Clearblue Easy Ovulation Test.
-A study in 2001 published in Obstetrics and Gynecology compared BBT with the Clearblue Easy Ovulation Test using transvaginal ultrasound to verify ovulation.
+The most tested and recommended in scientific studies is the Clearblue Digital Ovulation Test (Est. $36 for 20) , making it the best urine test strip in this report.
+The urine LH test used in the Medical Journal of Australia study mentioned previously was the Clearblue Easy Ovulation Test (now called the Clearblue Digital Ovulation Test).
+A study in 2001 published in Obstetrics and Gynecology compared basal body temperature (BBT) with the Clearblue Easy Ovulation Test using transvaginal ultrasound to verify ovulation.
 In 100 percent of the cases, the LH peak as detected by the Clearblue test occurred within the three days prior to ovulation, whereas BBT was a poor indicator of ovulation.

 Finally, some women cannot use urine LH tests.
 If a woman is on fertility medications, has polycystic ovarian syndrome (PCOS), is already pregnant or is in menopause, she can get false positive results.
 In addition, any health conditions, such as thyroid disorders or medications that affect her hormones can alter the test results.
 Of note, Clomid, also known as clomiphene citrate, may interfere with the test.
-If a woman is using this medication, she should consult with her doctor before using the test.
+If a woman is using this medication, she should consult with her doctor before trying a urine test.